• 01.37P Sciences

 Key Research Interests

-Air-sea interactions of long-lived greenhouse gases (carbon dioxide, methane, nitrous oxide).
+Air-sea interactions of the greenhouse gas carbon dioxide (CO2).
 The marine carbon cycle and its feedbacks with other biogeochemical cycles and climate.
 Seasonal, year-to-year and decadal variation in the ocean carbon sink and the processes driving this variation.
-The role of seasonal sea-ice in air-sea transfer of carbon dioxide (CO2).
+The impacts of seasonal sea-ice in CO2 air-sea transfer.
 The key role of iron in the Southern Ocean carbon cycle.
-The effects of a high CO2 world and ocean acidifcation on marine biota.
-Remote sensing.
-Maintaining time series.
-Safe data storage.
-Access to marine biogeochemical data.
+The effects of ocean acidifcation on marine biota.
+Time series.
+The ocean carbon value chain.
+Storage and access to marine biogeochemical data.
+Surface Ocean CO2 Atlas (SOCAT)

 Publications: EPrints Digital Repository